lambdacc/applied-escrow/README.md

 - If disputed Bob can collect back his remaining funds only after yy days.

-- _TODO_ : A mechanism to allow Alice to collect funds if both parties agree after dispute.
+- If both parties reconcile after a dispute within yy days and Bob unblocks collect, Alice can collect.

 - _TODO_ (if useful): Endpoints to withdraw from the contract.